-Downloading videos in $\bm{y}_{u}^t$ can be regarded as a caching operation on UD $u$ by downloading videos that are not played by user $u$ at the current time slot.
-In case these videos in $\bm{y}_{u}^t$ are played by users in the future, these videos are cached by UD $u$ to diminish network bandwidth consumption.
-For convenience, we may describe $\bm{y}_{u}^t$ as redundant requests and local caching decisions for UD $u$ at time slot $t$. } Note that $\bm{x}_u^t$ is spontaneously generated by user $u$, and thus it is out of the scope of our strategic design.
-In contrast, $\bm{y}_u^t$ can be altered and our study focuses on how to generate $\bm{y}_u^t$ hereafter.

-Therefore, UDs make request decisions by taking two facets into account. \textit{First}, the communication and caching capacity of UDs are limited.
-They cannot excessively download and cache redundant videos in addition to videos they will view. \textit{Second}, UDs should consider how to minimize their privacy leakage by requesting a limited number of redundant videos.
-The complexity of this problem lies in that a user's privacy leakage is influenced by the request traces of other users.
-It implies that each UD needs to collectively consider the request traces of all other UDs to optimally decide on redundant videos to be requested.

-Hence, we define the public and private information for UDs.
-As all video request traces can be recorded by the EC (or CP), the request records will be the public information of UDs.
-Let $\bm{r}_u^t=[r_{u,i}^t]^{|\mathcal{I}|}, r_{u,i}^t\in\{0,1\},\forall u,i,t$ denote the vector of public request profiles of UD $u$ before time slot $t$.
-If $r_{u,i}^t=1$, it indicates that UD $u$ has already requested $i$ before time slot $t$.
-Otherwise, UD $u$ never requests video $i$ before $t$.
+To better quantify the privacy leakage, we further define the public and private information for UDs.
+As all request traces can be recorded by the EC (or CPs), the request records will be the public information of UDs.
+Let $\bm{r}_u^t=[r_{u,i}^t]^{|\mathcal{I}|}, r_{u,i}^t\in\{0,1\},\forall u,i,t$ denote the vector of public request profiles of the UD $u$ before time slot $t$.
+If $r_{u,i}^t=1$, it indicates that the UD $u$ has already requested $i$ before time slot $t$.
+Otherwise, the UD $u$ never requests the video $i$ before $t$.
 The relation between $r_{u,i}^t$ and $a_{u,i}^t$ is